-Title of the presentation: Genital practices around the world and their implications for practitioners
+Title of the presentation: Genital practices around the world – cultural norms vs. popular trends

 Sara Nasserzadeh, PhD DipPST, is a social psychologist, a COSRT Accredited Psychosexual Therapist and AASECT Certified Sexuality Counselor and Approved Provider.
 Dr. Nasserzadeh is an award-winning author, BBC show host and consultant.
 She has worked globally (across 30 countries) consulting various organizations including international NGOs, academia as well as fortune 500 companies in the capacity of a thought leader in the sociocultural, political as well as clinical aspects of human sexuality and effective communication with hard-to-reach groups including adolescents and socially marginalized groups.
 For the World Association for Sexual Health (WAS), Dr. Nasserzadeh is an elected member of the Advisory Committee and Chairs the Middle East Sexual Health Committee.
 Dr. Nasserzadeh served at the Board of Directors at AASECT as well as at the nominating Committee at ISSWSH.
 Dr. Nasserzadeh has been a keynote speaker at various conferences and the recipient of numerous awards including the World Association for Sexual Health runner up award for Excellence and Innovation, for her international work in the area of sexuality education and sociocultural sensitivity (Sydney, 2007).
 She received the BBC World Service Award for "Innovation of the Year" for her program on sex and relationship issues (London, 2007).
 The book she co-authored on Orgasm with three esteemed colleagues was granted the AASECT Book Award Honorable Mention in 2011.